Upcoming events

 Registration links are found within each session, and open to anyone working at or attending an educational institution.
 Zoom links will be sent to registrants approximately five business days before the session.

-Certificate of Completion will be awarded to individuals who register and attend all six sessions in this series.
+A Certificate of Completion will be awarded to individuals who register and attend all six sessions in this series.
 Exceptions will not be made.

 For more information, contact Brenda M. Stoesz (MAIN Chair, Brenda.Stoesz@umanitoba.ca) or Nausheen Peerwani (Speaker Series Co-chair, Nausheen.Peerwani@umanitoba.ca).